thomassfrankk/Traffic-Sign-Quiz/PRIVACY.md

 ## Information Collection and Use
 - **No personal data is collected** by the App itself.
-- The App stores user preferences (e.g., selected country, sound/haptic settings, quiz progress) **locally on your device**.
+- The App stores user preferences (e.g., selected country, sound/haptic settings) **locally on your device**.
 - Data is not shared with us or any third parties, except as described below.

 ---